X-linked hypophosphataemia

 Dose decrease

-If fasting serum phosphate is above the reference range for age, the next dose should be withheld and the fasting serum phosphate reassessed within 4 weeks.
-The patient must have fasting serum phosphate below the reference range for age to restart burosumab at approximately half of the previous dose.
+If fasting serum phosphate is above the reference range for age, the next dose should be withheld and the fasting serum phosphate reassessed within 2 weeks.
+The patient must have fasting serum phosphate below the reference range for age to restart burosumab at half of the previous dose, rounding the amount as described above.

 Missed dose

-If a patient misses a dose, burosumab should be resumed as soon as possible at previously prescribed dose.
+Treatments may be administered 3 days either side of the scheduled treatment date if needed for practical reasons.
+If a patient misses a dose, burosumab should be resumed as soon as possible at the prescribed dose.

 Dosage considerations